How are structures in the Probes and Drugs portal curated?

 What is a structural alert?

 Structural alert is a specific tag which should tell a user to be aware about a possible problematic behavior of a compound in the context of biological screening.
 It is associated either with a compound’s biological properties (e.g., non-selective or not sufficiently potent compound) or its structural features that may cause unwanted effects within an assay (e.g., non-specific reaction with a protein).
-Currently, three different types of structural alerts are integrated into the portal: Pan Assay Interference filters (PAINs), aggregators and obsolete compounds.
+Currently integrated types of structural alerts can be found in the table below:

 What is a chemical space network?